virtix/one-click-hugo-cms/site/content/_index.md

       own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 values:
-  heading: Our values
+  heading: My Manifesto
+  text: >-
-  text: A government should be based on core values.
+    A government should be based on core values.
 I've written at least 200 or 300 words on the subject, which qualifies me as an expert.
 Read my Manifesto and see for yourself!
 ---